310mc/https-310mc.github.io-tl/source/_posts/submarine/ruthless_battlefield.md

 {% bubble Tetora %}
 That’s my only strong point, after all!
 I got bucket loads of energy in me~!

-(Whispering) ……It’s only ‘cuz Morisawa-senpai returned back to being the leader again, so we’ve got a lotta time to spare now that he takes care of everything for us involving the unit.
+<th>*(Whispering)*</th> ……It’s only ‘cuz Morisawa-senpai returned back to being the leader again, so we’ve got a lotta time to spare now that he takes care of everything for us involving the unit.
 {% endbubble %}

 {% bubble Midori %}
-(Whispering) It’s better this way, now we can relax, at least… I don’t wanna work hard…
+<th>*(Whispering)*</th> It’s better this way, now we can relax, at least… I don’t wanna work hard…
 {% endbubble %}

 {% bubble Shinobu %}